What Is Albinism?

-Albinism isn’t curable or treatable.
-So the focus is to prevent and manage your symptoms or related conditions.
+Albinism isn’t curable.
+The focus of treatment is to manage your symptoms or related conditions.

 Surgery or glasses.
 They may correct strabismus, or crossed eyes, that often comes with albinism.
 This is when your eyes aren’t lined up or point in different directions.

 Low-vision aids.
 Small telescopes that attach to glasses can help you see far-way objects better.
 Microscopes or magnifiers do the same with things that are closer up.
 Tinted glasses or contact lenses may ease your sensitivity to light.

 School aids.
 Books with bigger print, closed-circuit televisions, and video presentations can help with classwork, as can working with a “teacher of visually impaired” -- an educator who specializes in teaching students who have vision issues.

 Medication.
 Researchers have tested drugs on people with albinism to help boost pigments in hair and skin and to improve vision.
 A small pilot study showed that the drug nitisinone may help raise the level of melanin to slightly darken hair and skin.
 But it found no effect on vision.

 If someone in your family has albinism, you can talk with a genetic counselor, a professional who specializes in advising people about their risks of inheriting certain conditions.
 They can help you understand how likely you are to have a child with albinism and explain the kinds of tests that are available.